South Elmsall: Education

 Carlton, Moorthorpe, Northfield and Ash Grove Academy are the primary education schools in South Elmsall.
 The main source of secondary and further education in the town is Minsthorpe Community College, which also provides places to residents of South Kirkby and Upton.
 In 2008 Minsthorpe Community College gained its best ever results at all levels – KS3/GCSE/A-Level, the college GCSE results are higher than the local and national averages.

 The school also hosts a number of other facilities such as a sports and fitness suite, all weather floodlit sports pitches, a gym and an upcoming public swimming pool.
 The school and its science and sporting facilities were upgraded as one of the host training facilities for the London 2012 Olympic Games.

 Among a number of well known people who have an association with Minsthorpe include playwright John Godber, actors Adrian Hood and Chris Walker and footballers Jamie and John McCombe.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire, Hits Radio West Yorkshire, Greatest Hits Radio Yorkshire, and 5 Towns FM, a community online radio station that broadcasts from Castleford.

+The town is served by local newspaper, Wakefield Express.

+In March 2025, the Netflix show Adolesence took place in this town, and neighbouring areas.